nxck2005/fast-median-filtering/README.md

 ## Overview

-This repository provides a academic C++ and CUDA implementation of the median filtering algorithm.
+This repository provides an academic C++ and CUDA implementation of the median filtering algorithm.
 The core of this project is based on the paper ["A Fast Parallel Median Filtering Algorithm Using Hierarchical Tiling"](), which proposes a method to efficiently compute median filters with large kernel sizes.

 The primary implementation in `src/main` is designed to run on NVIDIA GPUs.
 It also benchmarks the implementation against OpenCV's implementation as you run it.